Movatterモバイル変換

 scripts/cmdeploy webdev

-This starts a local live development cycle for chatmail Web pages:
+This starts a local live development cycle for chatmail web pages:

 • uses thewww/src/page-layout.html file for producing staticHTML pages fromwww/src/*.md files

-• continously builds the web presence reading files fromwww/src directoryand generating html files and copying assets to thewww/build directory.
+• continously builds the web presence reading files fromwww/src directoryand generating HTML files and copying assets to thewww/build directory.

 • Starts a browser window automatically where you can "refresh" as needed.

-Emergency Commands to disable automatic account creation
+Emergency Commands to disable automatic address creation

 touch /etc/chatmail-nocreate